sparkflows/sparkflows-docs/docs/tutorials/data-engineering/rename-columns.rst

 Rename Columns
 ==============

 This workflow reads in a dataset.
-It then renames columns from the original dataset and prints the results.
+It then renames columns from the original dataset and prints the result.

 Workflow
 -------

-Below is the workflow.
-It does the following:
+The below workflow:

 * Reads data from a dataset.
 * It then renames columns from the original dataset.